eclipse-archived/ceylon-lang.org/documentation/1.0/reference/operator/satisfies.md

 # #{page.title}

-The non-associating, binary `satisfies` operator is used to test whether its left-hand  operand is *satisfies* its right-hand operand.
+The non-associating, binary prefix `satisfies` operator is used to test whether its left-hand  operand is *satisfies* its right-hand operand.

 ## Usage